Conservation and restoration of shipwreck artifacts: Shipwreck Sanctuaries

-Global Warming and Shipwreck Artifacts
+Climate change

 Climate change affects every aspect of life on Earth, and shipwrecks are no different.
 With global warming worsening, the impact to shipwrecks will worsen as well.
 As the atmosphere becomes hotter there has been a significant increase in supercharged tropical storms.
 Due to their immense power, these destructive natural disasters can easily obliterate shipwrecks that are in shallower waters.
 In the wake of destruction pivotal information about the shipwrecks and their artifacts can be lost for good.

-As carbon dioxide increases in the atmosphere, “one-quarter of the carbon dioxide released by burning coal, oil and gas doesn’t stay in the air, but instead dissolves into the ocean.
-Since the beginning of the industrial era, the ocean has absorbed some 525 billion tons of CO2 from the atmosphere, presently around 22 million tons per day”.
-This significant increase of carbon dioxide dissolving in the oceans is changing the water’s chemistry and PH balance by causing acidification.
-A higher acid content in the oceans result in a drastic change in the water’s mineral composition.
-One such change caused by the ocean’s higher acid content is the dissolving of concretions found on most shipwreck artifacts.
+As carbon dioxide increases in the atmosphere, "one-quarter of the carbon dioxide released by burning coal, oil and gas doesn't stay in the air, but instead dissolves into the ocean.
+Since the beginning of the industrial era, the ocean has absorbed some 525 billion tons of CO2 from the atmosphere, presently around 22 million tons per day".
+This significant increase of carbon dioxide dissolving in the oceans is changing the water's chemistry and PH balance by causing acidification.
+A higher acid content in the oceans result in a drastic change in the water's mineral composition.
+One such change caused by the ocean's higher acid content is the dissolving of concretions found on most shipwreck artifacts.
 As the concretions break up and dissolve, shipwreck artifacts will become exposed and even more susceptible to the high acid content and further destruction.

-As climate change has spawned an increase in temperatures sea levels are beginning to rise bringing about drastic depth changes throughout Earth’s waters.
-An example of the implications of depth changes can be seen “In many wrecks around Florida, for instance, seagrass functions as an anchor, holding sediment in place and blanketing fragile timbers.
+As climate change has spawned an increase in temperatures sea levels are beginning to rise bringing about drastic depth changes throughout Earth's waters.
+An example of the implications of depth changes can be seen "In many wrecks around Florida, for instance, seagrass functions as an anchor, holding sediment in place and blanketing fragile timbers.
 Some of these species vanish below about 30 feet; anything deeper is too cold, too dark, and too devoid of oxygen.
-A sea-level rise of just a few meters could theoretically swamp these wrecks with enough water to threaten the survival of the species that lock them in place”.
+A sea-level rise of just a few meters could theoretically swamp these wrecks with enough water to threaten the survival of the species that lock them in place".
 Shipwrecks have stabilized to the environment and the ecosystem that they have been subjected to.
-Unfortunately, these shipwrecks are likely too fragile to restabilize in a new underwater environment and will be destroyed as time progresses.
+However, these shipwrecks are likely too fragile to restabilize in a new underwater environment and will be destroyed as time progresses.

-Finally, a new threat to shipwrecks, caused by the warming of Earth’s waters is the migration and invasion of the wood eating ship worm to new ecosystems.
-An example can be seen in the Baltic Sea “The sea’s cool, brackish waters have for centuries protected the wrecks from the wormlike mollusks.
-But now global warming is making the Baltic Sea more comfortable for the critters”.
+Finally, a new threat to shipwrecks caused by the warming of Earth's waters is the migration and invasion of the wood eating ship worm to new ecosystems.
+An example can be seen in the Baltic Sea: "The sea's cool, brackish waters have for centuries protected the wrecks from the wormlike mollusks.
+But now global warming is making the Baltic Sea more comfortable for the critters".
 This migration of pests threatens all the significant shipwrecks located in the Baltic Sea.
-“Shipworms, which can obliterate a wreck in ten years, have already attacked about a hundred vessels dating back to the 13th century in Baltic waters off Germany, Denmark, and Sweden”.
+"Shipworms, which can obliterate a wreck in ten years, have already attacked about a hundred vessels dating back to the 13th century in Baltic waters off Germany, Denmark, and Sweden".